Short Manaslu Trekking

 • Max.
 Altitude1860

 After a big breakfast, we will drive back to Kathmandu.
-The drive will be 9 to 10 hours long and very beautiful.
+The drive will be 9 to 10 hours long and gorgeous.
 The guide will drop you at the hotel in Kathmandu.
 Enjoy the remaining day unpacking and shopping.
 We will meet you in the late evening for a farewell dinner.

 • MealsB, L